nswank1901/sql-data-warehouse-project/docs/data_catalog.md

   + **Purpose:** Provides information about the products and their attributes
   + **Columns:**

-# Data Catalog - SQL Data Warehouse

-This document provides an overview of the key tables in the data warehouse.

 | Column Name     | Data Type     | Description                                                                 |
 |-----------------|---------------|-----------------------------------------------------------------------------|
 | product_key     | INT           | Surrogate key uniquely identifying each product record in the dimension table.   |